Vanuatu white-eye: Description

 The contact call is short and high-pitched.
 The song is a repeated warbling.

+Distribution and habitat

-There are seven subspecies distributed almost throughout Vanuatu from the Banks Islands in the north to Aneityum in the south.
+The seven subspecies are distributed almost throughout Vanuatu from the Banks Islands in the north to Aneityum in the south.
 The species occurs in a variety of habitats including forest, plantations and gardens from sea level to the mountains.

+Behaviour

+The neat, cup-shaped nest is built 2.5 m or more above the ground and is made of grass, pieces of bark and spider webs.
+The eggs are bluish-white and there are three in a clutch.

 It forages in bushes and trees, moving around in pairs or small flocks.
 The varied diet includes insects, nectar and fruit such as lantana berries and wild figs.

-The neat, cup-shaped nest is built 2.5 m or more above the ground and is made of grass, pieces of bark and spider webs.
-The eggs are bluish-white and there are three in a clutch.